coderefinery/git-intro/_episodes/09-branches.md

 - `$ git clone https://github.com/bast/recipe.git recipe-branching`
 - `$ cd recipe-branching`
 - `$ git graph`
+- Or call a helper to un-stuck it for you.

 It turned out that our experiment with cilantro was a good idea.